Sandalorian/vagrant_machines/README.md

 - VirtualBox 6.0.8

 Once installed, it's a simple case of:
-1. Cloning the Github repository,
+1. Cloning or download the Github repository,
 2. Navigating to the respective machines directory,
 3. Run `vagrant up`